KUMAT for MBA in Nepal

 2. You will indicate your answer choice by writing the alphabet (a, b, c, d, e OR A, B. C, D, E) for the

 relevant question number in the answer sheet.

-3. If there is any mistake either in framing the questions or in the answer choices, you will automatically get the credit.
-Do not waste time by inviting attention of the supervisor to a doubtful mistake.
+3. If there is any mistake in framing or answering the questions, you will automatically get the credit.
+Do not waste time by inviting the supervisor’s attention to a doubtful mistake.

-4. At the end of the test, please do not leave your seat/ hall until your Test Booklet and answer sheets are collected by the supervisor.
+4. At the end of the test, please do not leave your seat/ hall until the supervisor collects your Test Booklet and answer sheets.

 5. Please do not write on the Question Booklet.
 You will be provided with a sheet for rough calculations.